Malay styles and titles: Tan Sri

 Tan Sri is the second-most senior federal title and a honorific, used to denote recipients of the Panglima Mangku Negara (Commander of the Order of the Defender of the Realm) (PMN) and the Panglima Setia Mahkota (Commander of the Order of Loyalty to the Crown of Malaysia) (PSM).
 The wife of a Tan Sri is called Puan Sri.
-The recipients and their wives are then bestowed with the style of Yang Berbahagia or (The Felicitous).
-State title Dato Sri and Dato Seri share equivalent rank with Tan Sri.
+The recipients and their wives are then bestowed with the style of Yang Berbahagia or (The Honourable).